photkosee/COMP6080-funform/README.md

 The following are sample outputs for different valid combinations of value entries into the form.

 1. You are 23 years old, and your address is UNSW St, Kingsford, 2210, Australia.
-Your building is a House and it has no features
+Your building is a House, and it has no features

 2. You are 38 years old, and your address is Ferrell St, Glebe, 2525, Australia.
-Your building is an Apartment and it has AirConditioning
+Your building is an Apartment, and it has AirConditioning

 3. You are 24 years old, and your address is Colin St, Randwick, 2323, Australia.
 Your building is a House, and it has Heating, AirConditioning, Pool, and Sandpit